Tired of old fashioned recipe cards scribbled on index cards or cut out of magazines? Create stunning designs on Canva in minutes.

 Make your recipe card unique by uploading your own photos, images and artwork.
 Mix and match elements from different templates.
 Choose your own background, color scheme and font style.

 Happy with your design?
 Share online with friends or download as print-ready PDFs.
 Receive high-quality prints of your design at home when you order through Canva Print.
-Go back and edit your recipe card any time.

 Customization is comprehensive yet remains a breeze through Canva.
 In a few clicks, you can change your design’s colors using the color wheel tool, pick from over a hundred fonts, and move design elements like shapes, lines and images around to get them where you want them to be.
 You can save your card as a PDF, a JPEG or a PNG file.
 Any of them will give you crisp, easy to read copy.